What is the IUSP?

 The IUSP is a challenge!
 Within the German university system, students enjoy a relatively high degree of autonomy and at the same time they are expected to assume academic and organizational responsibility.

-Applicants should be at least 18 years old, have reached the equivalent of second-semester sophomore status in college or university, have a very good command of English (at least B1 for non-native speakers) and be committed to participation in our intensive German language component.
+Applicants should be at least 18 years old, have reached the equivalent of second-semester sophomore status in college or university, have a very good command of English (at least B1 for non-native speakers - proof required) and be committed to participation in our intensive German language component.

 In order to make it possible for international students to take part in our program, it was necessary to adapt our academic year to meet their needs.
 This means that IUSP participants will be able to return to their home campus and continue their studies without missing out on the semester on their home campus following the IUSP semester in Germany.